Installing FamilyProtect on a Windows PC

 How do I remove FamilyProtect from a PC?

 From your dashboard, not from the PC.
 Find the device under Your devices and click Remove device.
 FamilyProtect reverts every protection on that PC and removes itself completely, usually within a few minutes; the dashboard shows “Offboarding” while that happens.
-This is also the required first step before deleting your account.
+You don’t have to do this before closing your account: if you delete your account, your devices are released automatically.

 Something didn’t work.
 What should I check?

-- The device never appears in the dashboard.
-Make sure the PC is online and give it ten minutes, then click Refresh.
+- The device never appears.
+Make sure the PC is online and give it ten minutes.
+The guided setup shows its own troubleshooting tips once it has waited that long.
 If it still isn’t there, run the installer again; it is safe to re-run.

 - The download button shows an error.
 Sign out and back in, then try again.
 Your installer is only available while your subscription is active.